 There are no easy solutions to the problem of students going through the breakfast or lunch line but having no means to pay for the meal and yet not qualifying for a free meal.
 Charge policies and funds set up by community and parent groups to cover the meal cost are all part of the solution, and we are confident that each community can find solutions that are in the best interest of their children.

-USDA recently provided a memo that allows school food authorities (SFAs) to offer meals at no cost to students who would otherwise qualify for reduced-price meal benefits.
+USDA recently provided a memo that allows SFAs to offer meals at no cost to students who would otherwise qualify for reduced-price meal benefits.
 The expenditures associated with covering the reduced-price student payments may be funded from the nonprofit food service account.
-Schools electing to take advantage of this flexibility continue to receive Federal reimbursement based on meals claimed by students in the reduced price category.
+Schools electing to take advantage of this flexibility continue to receive federal reimbursement based on meals claimed by students in the reduced price category.
 Only paid students would be charged for meals.
-SFAs are permitted to implement this option selectively between the Programs (National School Lunch and School Breakfast) and serving sites they operate.
+SFAs are permitted to implement this option selectively between the programs (National School Lunch and School Breakfast) and serving sites they operate.